MBARI

 • Users needed comprehensive timestamp information: last satellite/cell communication, next expected communication, mission duration, and launch time

-• Beginners wanted default parameters as reference when creating a mission
+• Beginners wanted to see default parameter values as a reference when creating a mission

 • Many users needed guidance when configuring variables in the command builder

-My first round of the command builder didn’t provide enough context for users with less experience
+This first iteration of the command builder uncovered the need for more context for users with less experience

-When someone first comes in, they want to see at a glance the last communication with the vehicle and mission information
+Users said they want to see the last communication with the vehicle and mission information at a glance, which wasn’t included in this earlier version

 Refining and adding details